raphamorim/rio/README.md

 ### Install once

-All the installed packages are shared across the projects *by default* using symlink (it reduces installed dependencies overall size).
+All the installed packages are shared across the projects **by default** using symlink (it reduces installed dependencies overall size).

-If you need to install for ship into production you can use a specif flag on the install command (`--disable-symlink`).
+If you need to install for ship into production you can use a specific flag with the install command: `--disable-symlink`.

 ### Package Scoping